 Unequal Rights: Contract Workers Have Few Workplace Protections

-Contract workers and freelancers have few legal rights, compared to those hired as employees.
+Contract workers and freelancers have few legal rights, compared with those hired as employees.
 Under federal law, a contract worker lacks the right to sue for sexual harassment or gender discrimination, for example, because workplace civil rights laws do not apply.

-The independent workforce already numbers in the tens of millions of workers, and as it continues to expand, it raises questions about what to do about the gaps in the law that leave those workers potentially vulnerable.
+The independent workforce already numbers in the tens of millions of workers, and as it continues to expand, it raises questions regarding what to do about the gaps in the law that leave those workers potentially vulnerable.

 For Nina Irizarry, this lack of legal rights stands at odds with the #MeToo campaign to openly discuss the problem of sexual harassment.

-When she was 18, Irizarry's life revolved around her work as a contract singer and dancer for a salsa band in New York City which, at the time, was on the cusp of signing a record deal.
-But then, she says, her manager started groping and harassing her, prompting her to quit, and leading to a bout with depression.
+When Irizarry was 18, her life revolved around her work as a contract singer and dancer for a salsa band in New York City that, at the time, was on the cusp of signing a record deal.
+But then, she says, her manager started groping and harassing her, prompting her to quit and leading to a bout with depression.

 "It had a disastrous effect on my life, just trying to rebuild my life after," Irizarry says.